-Research funders and peer-reviewed scientific journals are well placed to take steps that will strengthen the rigour and validity of animal models: that is, how they are used and how the findings are interpreted and described.
-Obviously, funders need to ensure the validity of the research that they sponsor, but journals can help too.
-Yet, journal editorial boards have been remarkably nervous about taking any action to improve matters.
-An exception is the Journal of Psychopharmacology, which took the lead in 2019 by revising their Guidelines for Authors to include the point:

-Studies aimed at producing an animal 'model' of a psychiatric disorder (or 'disorder-like' behaviour) in humans should also include a statement to justify the extent to which the experimental procedure produces a validated animal analogue of the human condition, bearing in mind the diagnostic criteria specified in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5[®])
+Both funders and journals are well placed to take steps that strengthen the rigor and validity of animal models: how they are used and how the findings are interpreted and described.
+Obviously, funders need to ensure the validity of the research they sponsor, but journals can help too.
+Yet, Editorial Boards have been remarkably nervous about taking any action to improve matters.
+An exception is the Journal of Psychopharmacology, which took the lead in 2019 by revising their Guidelines for Authors to include the point: "Studies aimed at producing an animal 'model' of a psychiatric disorder (or 'disorder-like' behaviour) in humans should also include a statement to justify the extent to which the experimental procedure produces a validated animal analogue of the human condition, bearing in mind the diagnostic criteria specified in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5®)" (https://journals.sagepub.com/author-instructions/JOP#Preclinical%20Studies).

-(see https://journals.sagepub.com/author-instructions/JOP#Preclinical%20Studies).